 Looking Out for Number One

 One reason not to cheat is that the potential costs too often outweigh the likely benefits.
 This is not a moral argument.
 The point here isn’t that cheating is wrong, though it generally is for reasons we will soon examine.
 It’s that cheating isn’t wise.
-It too often lacks serious forethought and an accurate estimation of getting caught.
+It too often lacks serious forethought and an accurate estimation of the chances of getting caught.

 • Double weighted zeros on the test or assignment